Norbert Meyn is a professional singer, coach and project curator.

 Professor Adey has been the recipient of fellowships from the ESRC and AHRC, standard grants from the EPSRC-AHRC, ESRC, Agence National de la Recherche, the Leverhulme Trust and visiting fellowships from UCL, Durham University and the University of Melbourne.

+Beth Snyder is an Assistant Professor of Music History at the University of North Texas.
+Formerly, she served as Research Associate on the UK Arts and Humanities Research Council-funded ‘Music, Migration and Mobility’ project based at the Royal College of Music.
+She is a graduate of New York University’s doctoral programme in musicology, and also holds an MA and BA in philosophy.
 Dr Snyder has previously occupied positions as a Visiting Research Fellow and Associate Tutor in the University of Surrey’s Department of Music and Media, Visiting Lecturer (of music) at Scripps College and (of philosophy) at California State University San Bernardino.
 Her research has been published in The Journal of the American Musicological Society and Twentieth-Century Music.
+Dr Snyder’s work is motivated by an interest in the intersections between music and politics, as well as philosopher Ernst Bloch’s provocative theory of music’s significance.

 Jutta Raab Hansen, author of NS-Verfolgte Musiker in England (von Bockel, Hamburg 1996) has kindly agreed to act as research consultant for the project.